President Of ICRC Lauds UAE’s International Humanitarian, Development Initiatives - UrduPoint

 He also noted the ERC's role in consolidating the values of partnership globally and the importance of working together for humanitarian action.

-The meeting was attended by Fahad Abdulrahman bin Sultan, ERC Deputy Secretary-General for Development and International Cooperation, Fabrizio Carboni, Regional Director, Near and the middle East at the ICRC, and Clare Dalton, Head of Mission to the United Arab Emirates at International Committee of the Red Cross - ICRC.
+The meeting was attended by Fahad Abdulrahman bin Sultan, Deputy Secretary-General of the ERC for International Development and Cooperation Affairs, Fabrizio Carboni, Regional Director, Near and the middle East at the ICRC, and Claire Dayton, ICRC Representative in the UAE.